brownd1978/KinKal_to_UPS/README.md

 * build_prof    - the working space for the Release (prof) build
 * build_debug   - the working space for the Debug (debug) build
 * artexternals  - the UPS repo into which the code is installed.

+You will also see two files:
+* KinKal_prof.tar.bz2
+* KinKal_debug.tar.bz2

+These tar.bz2 files are formatted to be unwound into /cvmfs/mu2e.opensciencegrid.org/artexternals .

 You can point the UPS repo at an arbitrary directory using the -d option but the other four directory names are hard coded.